Efficient Adjusted Joint Significance Test and Sobel-Type Confidence Interval for Mediation Effect: Numerical Studies

-Under some regularity conditions (\citeauthor{Vanderweele-SII-2009}, \citeyear{Vanderweele-SII-2009}; \citeauthor{VanderWeele-AJE-2010}, \citeyear{VanderWeele-AJE-2010}; \citeauthor{VanderWeele2011-Epidemiology}, \citeyear{VanderWeele2011-Epidemiology}), the product term $\alpha\beta$ can be interpreted as the causal mediating effect of $M$ along the pathway $X\rightarrow M \rightarrow Y$ for the above three mediation models (see Figure \ref{fig:1}).
-For comparison, we also use the traditional Sobel and JS methods for testing $H_0: \alpha\beta =0$, where the significance level is $\delta$ = 0.05.
-All the simulation results are based on $10000$ repetitions, where the sample size is chosen as $n = 500$ and 1500, respectively.
-In Tables \ref{tab:1}, S.1 and S.2, we report the sizes and powers of the Sobel, JS, ASobel and AJS methods when performing mediation tests with three kinds of outcomes.
-As a whole, the size of our proposed AJS and ASobel are much better than those of JS and Sobel methods, respectively.
-For small values of $\alpha$ and $\beta$, the power of AJS is larger than that of ASobel and the conventional Sobel and JS.
+{\red All the simulation results are based on $5000$ repetitions, where $B=1000$ and the sample size is chosen as $n = 200$, $500$ and 1000, respectively.} In Tables \ref{tab:1}, S.1 and S.2, we report the sizes and powers of the Sobel, JS, Bootstrap, ASobel and AJS methods when performing mediation tests with three kinds of outcomes.
+Under $\alpha=\beta=0$, the size of our proposed AJS and ASobel are much better than those of JS, Sobel and Bootstrap methods, respectively.
+For small values of $\alpha$ and $\beta$, the power of AJS is larger than that of ASobel and the conventional Sobel, JS and Bootstrap methods.
 These numerical findings are in line with the theoretical results of Theorem \ref{Th1}.
-In Figure \ref{fig:6QQ}, we present the Q-Q plots of p-values under linear mediation model with $n = 500$.
-The results depicted in Figure \ref{fig:6QQ} demonstrate that the Sobel, JS, ASobel, and AJS methods accurately approximate the distribution of their respective test statistics under either $H_{10}$ or $H_{01}$.
+In Figures \ref{fig:6QQ}, S.2 and S.3, we present the Q-Q plots of p-values under linear, logistic and Cox mediation models with $n = 500$.
+The Bootstrap method does not depend on the use of p-values when conducting hypothesis tests for $H_0$.
+The Q-Q plots demonstrate that the Sobel, JS, ASobel, and AJS methods accurately approximate the distribution of their respective test statistics under either $H_{10}$ or $H_{01}$.
 The Sobel and JS tests, however, exhibit a conservative behavior, whereas the proposed ASobel and AJS tests still accurately approximate the distribution of their corresponding test statistics.
 The quantiles of p-values under $H_A$ increase in the following order: AJS, ASobel, JS, Sobel.
 The aforementioned finding is consistent with the power performance presented in Table \ref{tab:1}.
-The Q-Q plots of p-values under logistic and Cox mediation models demonstrate comparable performances to those illustrated in Figure \ref{fig:6QQ} and are presented in Figures S.1 and S.2, respectively.